-Nobody knows what causes morning sickness (or in some cases, all-frickin’-day sickness) and, therefore, nobody really knows a cure.
+Nobody knows what causes morning sickness (or in some cases, all-frickin’-day sickness) and sadly there’s no one size fits all morning sickness remedy that works for everybody.
 Typically, this is when my grandmother would have chimed in to say “If men had this you know damn well they’d have it figured out by now.”
 True enough.

-Its sounds like this is the go to herb to quell the barfs.
-Anything from ginger ale, ginger snaps, candied ginger to boiling fresh ginger in water with a bit of honey to make tea.
-Sounds very hippyish which makes me think that last one might work.
+It sounds like this is the go-to herb to quell the barfs.
+Anything from ginger ale, ginger snaps, candied ginger to boiling fresh ginger in water with a bit of honey to make ginger tea – sounds very hippyish which makes me think this last one might work.
 These ginger candies also got very high praise.

-25 milligrams of vitamin B6 three times a day (a total of 75 milligrams per day) for three days is supposed to reduce nausea and vomiting associated with pregnancy although they don’t know why.
-What’s that?
-You can’t make a billion dollars off vitamin B?
-Screw the studies then.
-Thanks, pharmaceutical companies.
+25 milligrams of vitamin B6 (also called pyridoxine) three times a day, for three days - so 75mg per day - is supposed to reduce nausea and vomiting associated with pregnancy, although they don’t know why.

-Eat all the time.
-Even keep something like crackers on your beside to nibble on before you get up in the morning.
+Eat all the time to keep low blood sugar at bay.
+Even keep something like crackers on your bedside to nibble on before you get up in the morning.
 Have a snack every hour or two, keeping the servings small.
 I like this one.
 Gum chewing was up there on everyone’s list too.
 A few people recommended Pür gum if you’re trying to avoid aspartame and sugar.

-6) Take your prenatal vitamins with food to help them stay down.
+Take your prenatal vitamins with food to help them stay down

 Even a cracker will do the trick.
 Taking them before you go to bed also helped lessen the barfs because you are sleeping when the queasy normally hits.